THE ZEROWASTE CONUNDRUM

 If we want to keep living and thriving on this planet and avoid waging wars over resources, it is very important that we shift away from a linear economic growth model.
 We live in a finite ecosystem with limited resources after all, so there is only so much this planet has to offer or can handle.

-n order to turn around the ship that’s currently sinking, we need to not only understand the Zerowaste Economic Model, but also what we currently are operating on.
+Because every action has a reaction, we cannot keep the anything goes economic growth going without destroying our only home.
+In order to turn around the ship that’s currently sinking, we need to not only understand the Zerowaste Economic Model, but also what we currently are operating on.

 The Linear Economy Model vs. The Zerowaste Circular Model